Josh Lowe Player Props: Rays vs. White Sox

-After hitting .289 with two doubles, two home runs, two walks and 10 RBI in his past 10 games, Josh Lowe and the Tampa Bay Rays take on the Chicago White Sox (who will start Dylan Cease) at 7:10 PM ET on Thursday.
+The Tampa Bay Rays, including Josh Lowe (batting .350 in his past 10 games, with two doubles, two home runs, a walk and 11 RBI), battle starter Lance Lynn and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Astros.
+He had three hits (going 3-for-5 with an RBI) in his last game against the White Sox.

 Josh Lowe Game Info & Props vs. the White Sox